nicholasburr/oc-mirror-workflow/README.md

 4. The `oc-mirror` plugin installed on your workstation enviornment using the Installation guide in the Documentation section.
 Additionally, verify that you have [configured credentials](https://docs.openshift.com/container-platform/4.12/installing/disconnected_install/installing-mirroring-disconnected.html#installation-adding-registry-pull-secret_installing-mirroring-disconnected) to communicate with Quay Enterprise and the Red Hat Registry.

 ## Configuring an `ImageSetConfiguration`
 `oc mirror` works by defining an `ImageSetConfiguration` which it will use to declare image sets needs to be pulled from an external source, and mirrored to, or pruned from the existing mirrored content in Qauy Enterprise.
 An `ImageSetConfiguration` can mirror 4 types of images; `platform`, `operators`, `additionalImages`, and `helm` charts.
 Each of these image types has thier own [configuration parameters](https://docs.openshift.com/container-platform/4.12/installing/disconnected_install/installing-mirroring-disconnected.html#oc-mirror-imageset-config-params_installing-mirroring-disconnected).

+- **platform:** Used for mirroring Openshift Platform and Release content.
+- **operators:** Used for mirroring Operators, both Red Hat certified and upstream.
+- **additionalImages:** Used for mirroring individual container images.
+- **helm:** Used for mirroring Helm charts.

 In the provided example we will mirror the Openshift `4.12.0` and `4.12.1` releases from the `fast-4.12` channel, for the `amd64` architechure and the backend will be in the `quay-enterpise.example.com/my_organization/release-metadata` repository, with the `latest` tag.

 ```
 kind: ImageSetConfiguration